UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

       - find site installed packages/libraries
       - install packages/libraries yourself
       - use virtual environments
+      - use the calculation nodes
+        - write batch scripts
         - work interactivly
-      - write batch scripts

    - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.

 .. admonition:: Cluster-specific approaches

    - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise) and will focus on the compute systems at both centres.
-   - For the site-specific part of the course you will be divided into groups depending on which center you will be running your code, as the approach is somewhat different.
+   - Although there are differences we will this time not have seperate sessions.

 Preliminary schedule
 ====================

 .. list-table:: Preliminary schedule
-   :widths: 25 25 50
+   :widths: 25 25
    :header-rows: 1

    * - Day
      - Language
-     - Activity
    * - Wednesday 8 Feb
      - Python
-     -
    * - Thursday 9 Feb
      - Julia
-     -
    * - Friday 10 Feb
      - R
-     -

 Some practicals
 ---------------